 Plants are a lovely part of nature.
-They benefit the different kinds of life on earth, including humans.
+They benefit the many different kinds of life that exist on this earth, including humans.
 They provide shade, are an essential part of the air we breathe, as well as an integral part of the food source.
 However, some plants can be lethal and toxic to humans.
 One example is the Manchineel tree, also known as the beach apple, one bite from the fruit of this tree could be fatal.
 The Manchineel tree, also christened “The tree of death,” is the most dangerous tree on earth.

 The Manchineel Tree is native to the Caribbean islands, but can be found in beaches on tropical islands, the everglades and Southern Florida.
 The trees are usually labeled with warning signs not to approach with explanations of its toxic parts, red rings are also sprayed around the trunks to warn the unsuspecting.
 The trees scientific name is Hippomane Mancinella which literally translates into “The little apple that makes horses mad.”

 Through history explorers have had encounters with the harmless looking tree.
 It was called “The little apple of death,” by conquistadors.
 Captain James Cook and his crew came upon the Manchineel While on a voyage.
 His men needed supplies, so Cook ordered them to collect fresh water and chop manchineel wood.
 During this process crew members rubbed their eyes, which reportedly resulted in their blindness for two weeks.
 Shipwrecked sailors have been reported to have eaten Manchineel fruits, which caused them inflammations and blistering around the mouth.